scala/make-release-notes/projects-2.12.md

 ### Pending

-You can subscribe to these GitHub issues to find out when a library you want becomes available:
+You can subscribe to these tickets to find out when a library you want becomes available:

 * [akka-http](https://github.com/akka/akka-http/issues/437)
 * [Argonaut](https://github.com/argonaut-io/argonaut/issues/246)